 The Native Americans, in particular the Cherokee tribe, maintained that the praying mantis was a symbol of great strength.
 The insect’s forelegs were interpreted to represent bows and arrows – weapons used for hunting game animals or enemies.
 In addition, it is believed by many cultures that seeing a praying mantis predicts rain because they typically appear after rainfall when there are few other insects around.

-Native American tribes believe this creature also has healing powers.
+Native American tribes believe this creature also has healing powers (check also our post about animals that represent healing) (check also our post about animals that represent healing).
 One legend claims that if one catches a small praying mantis alive then swallows it whole without chewing on any part of its body then one will be cured from being bitten by either snake or spider venom.